great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

   ]}>
 <TabItem value="gcs">

-Using the  <TechnicalTag relative="../../../" tag="data_context" text="Data Context" /> that was initialized in the previous section, add in your GCS bucket and path to a directory that contains some of your data:
+Using the  <TechnicalTag relative="../../../" tag="data_context" text="Data Context" /> that was initialized in the previous section, add the name of your GCS bucket to the `add_pandas_gcs` function.

 ```python name="tests/integration/docusaurus/deployment_patterns/gcp_deployment_patterns_file_gcs.py datasource"
 ```